spacetelescope/slitlessutils/docs/glossary.rst

 	attitude
 		This may have many definitions, but in this context it refers to the direction and orientation that the telescope is pointed.
 It is largely set by the CRVAL-keywords and the position angle, which is encoded in either the CD- or PC-matrices.
 Here, this is considered synonymous with *pointing*.

+	compound source
+		A source that is decomposed into multiple :term:`dispersed regions`.

 	contamination model
 		A model that describes the amount of light from an unrelated source that adversely affects the flux of the source in question.
 These models are built on existing observations, usually broadband photometry, but can be spectroscopic data as well.
 The concept of a *contamination model* only pertains to the :doc:`Single-Exposure Extraction <single>`, as the :doc:`Multi-Exposure Extraction <multi>` uses data at multiple position angles to mitigate contamination (see `Ryan, Casertano, & Pirzkal (2018) <https://ui.adsabs.harvard.edu/abs/2018PASP..130c4501R/abstract>`_).

 	cosmic ray
 		A high energy particle that imparts a significant amount of charge.
 Cosmic rays often appear as very sharp, discontinuous features that do not reappear in successive images.